BEST Books on Guatemala: Read Before You Go!

 “Many of them quickly find out that life in cities such as Miami, Houston, Chicago, or Los Angeles is too expensive, that there are too many other immigrants grappling for the few jobs that the undocumented can do.
 However, they often have a relative who tells them about the “good life” in Nebraska, where there are numerous rural cities with meatpacking plants needing low-wage laborers, so they relocate.
 It is easy to stay once they arrive; they are met by the familiar sight of the corn that has been the center of their daily sustenance, growing as in the Guatemalan rural highlands.
 The fields filled with corn, the open skies and clean air, and small city living, with few people, all remind them of home.”

 Nebraska has a large community of Maya women and men from Guatemala who work in the meatpacking industry.
-One of the authors, an anthropologist originally from Nebraska, interviewed several Maya women and 1 Maya man about their lives back in Guatemala, their reasons for coming to the United States, and their lives in the meatpacking industry in the U.S. The other author is a Guatemalan Mayan Q’anjob’al who emigrated to the United States.
+One of the authors, an anthropologist originally from Nebraska, interviewed several Maya women and 1 Maya man who was a former soldier about their lives back in Guatemala, their reasons for coming to the United States, and their lives in the meatpacking industry in the U.S. The other author is a Guatemalan Mayan Q’anjob’al who emigrated to the United States.

 These are ordinary indigenous Guatemalans.
 Their lives aren’t as sensational as Rigoberta Menchu’s is.
 None of them participated on the side of the guerillas in the civil war.
 However, their stories are still fascinating.
 You’ll learn about why many of them felt compelled to leave their families and take the dangerous journey across Mexico and into the United States.